satishmarathe/energy-app-ui/README.md

 npm install chalk --save-dev
 npm install cross-env --save-dev

-CHALLENGE / TROUBLE : while trying to commit code we now see that a files called 'package-lock.json' has changed.
+CHALLENGE / TROUBLE : while trying to commit code we now see that a file called 'package-lock.json' has changed.
 We are not sure if this file needs to be checked in or not .
 Any changes we make in 'package.json' get registered in 'package-lock.json' It seems 'package-lock.json' is used to lock dependencies to a specific version number.